bhontz/ThunkableIdeaExchange/README.md

     {
       "rules": {
         ".read": "auth != null",
         ".write": "auth != null",
       }
     }

-… which simply means that only authenticated users can read or write to the database.
+… which means that only authenticated users can read or write to the database.

 Before linking the Firebase application to your Thunkable application, create